-First-Year Civic Engagement Courses
+CIVC 101 - The First-Year Civic Engagement Course

 CIVC 101 is taught by adjunct faculty who are leaders in education, government and the nonprofit sector throughout the Philadelphia region.
 While there is a standardized curriculum for the course, each instructor may add their own area of expertise to the content.
 Each CIVC 101 section also has a Teaching Assistant, an undergraduate peer leader who participates in the class and assists enrolled students through their engagement experience.